tensorlakeai/indexify/docs/docs/examples/mistral/pdf-entity-extraction-cookbook.md

 ## Implementing the Entity Extraction Pipeline

-Now that we have our extraction graph set up, all we can upload files and retrieve the entities:
+Now that we have our extraction graph set up, we can upload files and retrieve the entities:

 Create a file `upload_and_retreive.py`